 Implication: People are still driven by visuals that are organized in some fashion.
 Although the percentage is not that different, more people appreciate that Pinterest has suggestions organized in an easy-to-access manner.
 Facebook marketing ads are willy-nilly and show up in chronological order of publication rather than in organized categories.
 Consumers also like to conduct research and see what others have to say before committing to any purchases themselves.
-They will continue to rely on customer testimonials, with Pinterest going strong into 2014 and beyond.
+This trend will continue.

 Fact: There are roughly 231.7 million active Twitter users each month.
 They spend an average of 170 minutes tweeting or reading tweets.
 Roughly half the people tweet and the remainder only read tweets.